 - Drink water – Keeping track of your water intake will help you stay ahead of dehydration that can lead to facial spasms, anxiety or neck twitching7.

-- Exercise daily – I know everyone says to exercise for prevention or every illness, but that’s because it does work!
+- Exercise daily – I know everyone says to exercise for the prevention or every illness, but that’s because it does work!
 30 to 45 minutes of daily exercise maintains muscle tone and prevents twitching7.

 - Seek therapy – individuals with anxiety experience marked improvement after attending therapy, specifically cognitive behavioral therapy (CBT).
 Your therapist can help you manage and treat your stress for the long term3.